strongloop/zone/CONTRIBUTING.md

 ### Contributing ###

+Thank you for your interest in Zones, an open source project administered by StrongLoop.

 Contributing to zones is easy.
 In a few simple steps:

   * Ensure that you're not wasting your time by writing a patch that we